Tricks to Reverse a Linked List Recursively

 var reverseN = function(head, n) {}

-For example, for the linked list shown below, executing reverseN(head, 3)
+For example, for the linked list below, if you run reverseN(head, 3)

 :